ergo-services/ergo/docs/basics/process.md

 If a panic occurs during message handling, the framework catches it, logs the stack trace, and terminates the process with `gen.TerminateReasonPanic`.
 The `ProcessTerminate` callback still runs, giving the process a chance to clean up despite the panic.

+By default, queued messages that arrived before the panic but were not yet processed are lost when the process dies.
+Set `Options.PreserveMailbox: true` at spawn time to opt in to mailbox preservation: the runtime captures the mailbox into a `*gen.Error` exit reason on any abnormal termination, and a supervising parent automatically hands it to the restarted incarnation.
+See [Mailbox Preservation Across Restart](../actors/supervisor.md#mailbox-preservation-across-restart) for the supervisor side of the contract.

 Processes can also be terminated externally.
 Sending an exit signal with `SendExit` delivers a high-priority termination request to the process's Urgent queue.
 Actors can trap these signals and handle them as regular messages, allowing graceful shutdown.
 This is how supervision trees restart workers - send an exit signal, wait for clean termination, then spawn a replacement.

 The most forceful option is `Kill`.
 If the process is idle (Sleep state), it transitions directly to Terminated and `ProcessTerminate` is called.
 If the process is actively handling a message (Running or WaitResponse states), it's marked as Zombee.
 In Zombee state, all operations return `gen.ErrNotAllowed`.
 The process finishes its current message, then terminates and calls `ProcessTerminate`.
 Use `Kill` when you need to stop a process that isn't responding to exit signals.